-This document describes a way for Discovery Proxies to communicate with mDNS agents on remote multicast links to which they are not directly connected, using a Discovery Relay.
-As such, there are two parts to the protocol: connections between Discovery Proxies and Discovery Relays, and communications between Discovery Relays and mDNS agents.
+This document describes a way for a Client to communicate with mDNS agents on remote multicast links to which the client is not directly connected, using a Discovery Relay.
+As such, there are two parts to the protocol: connections between Clients and Discovery Relays, and communications between Discovery Relays and mDNS agents.

 3.1.
-Connections between Proxies and Relays (overview)
+Connections between Clients and Relays (overview)